giokincade/primary/README.md

-This repo is a portable, re-runnable, snapshot of the analytics investigation Related Works did for Octopart.
+This repo is a portable, re-runnable, snapshot of the analytics investigation Related Works did for Primary.
 It's mostly python, pandas, matplotlib, and Jupyter.

 # Setup
 The only software you need to install is [Docker](https://www.docker.com/).